Before we talk about how to spend 10 days in Korea, I have a confession: I have a dysfunctional love/hate relationship with South Korea.

 Getting to Seoul

 Give yourself at least two days in Andong.
-Most of the city’s attractions are spread in the surrounding area, meaning time will be of the essence to jam it all in.
+Most of the city’s attractions are spread in the surrounding area.
+Time will be of the essence to jam it all in.

 What to Do in Andong

-Considering its small stature among Korean cities, there’s a surprisingly array of things to do in Andong.
+Considering its small stature among Korean cities, there’s a surprising array of things to do in Andong.
 To fit it all in, you’ll find yourself travelling into the countryside.